PatrickAlphaC/aave_brownie_py/README.md

 ```
 pip install -r requirements.txt
 ```
-Or, if that doesn't work, via pipx:
+Or, if you run into issues use pipx:
 ```bash
 pip install --user pipx
 pipx ensurepath